Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 Information Disclosure
 * Threat: Unauthorized access to sensitive information.
 * Mitigation:
-   * Encryption must be used for storing or transmitting data.
+   * Server-side encryption must be used for storing data, and TLS encryption for data transmission.
    * Implementation of proper access control mechanisms to restrict access to sensitive information.
    * Access of Thanos can be configured/limited to minimize potential attack surface.